shadowaxe99/McScheduler/README.md

 # McScheduler

 McScheduler is a conversational AI project.
 Its primary purpose is to create an AI assistant that can interact with users, handle emails, and make automated calls.
-The project is still in the early development phase, and many functionalities are represented by placeholders or pseudocode.
+The project is now in the development phase, and many functionalities are being implemented.

 ## Detailed File Structure and Descriptions